pcubillos/mc3/docs/api.rst

     resume: Boolean
         If True resume a previous run.
     rms: Boolean
-        If True, calculate the RMS of the residuals: data - bestmodel.
+        If True, calculate the RMS of the residuals: data - best_model.
     log: String or FILE pointer
         Filename or File object to write log.
     pnames: 1D string iterable